lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 MUST discard all not yet transmitted link fragments of all partially transmitted payload (e.g., IPv6) datagrams.
 Similarly, when a node first receives a fragment of a packet, it starts a reassembly timer.
 When this time expires, if the entire packet has not been reassembled, the existing fragments MUST be discarded and the reassembly state MUST be flushed.
-The reassembly timeout MUST be set to a maximum of TBD seconds).
+The value for this timer is not provided by this specification, and is expected to be defined in technology-specific profile documents.

 ## Aborting a fragmented IPv6 datagram transmission